 Yes and no. If the asset was held in a revocable (or living) trust before the owner died, it will likely be eligible for a step-up in cost basis.
 Financial accounts aren’t the only assets that can be held in trust.
 A house can be put in trust and other types of real property as well.

-Assets owned in an irrevocable trust likely won’t receive a step-up in basis.
+Beneficiaries of an irrevocable trust likely won’t receive a step-up in basis.
 At a high level, if the asset is part of the decedent’s estate it’s typically eligible for a step-up.
 This can get very tricky so it’s important to work with the estate planning attorney settling the estate.
+Assets that bypass the estate through a trust or another mechanism are usually not eligible.

 What’s The Best Thing To Do With Inherited Money?